wolf-packs/wolf-core/README.md

 - `query`: string to prompt user to obtain information.
 - `retry`: string(s) to prompt user if validator does not pass.
 - `validate`: function to test if the information is valid before fulfilling.
-- `acknowledge`: function that returns string to present to user on slot fulfill.
+- `onFill`: function that returns string to present to user on slot fulfill.

 Here is an example of a slot:
 ```js